mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >B: Wow, nice catch!

-The good news is that a reviewer spotting subtle flaws in your code means that you're doing a **good** job.
+Surprisingly, it's a **good** sign when your reviewer spots subtle flaws in your code.
 It indicates that you're packaging your changelists well.
-When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on the logic and provide more interesting feedback.
+When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on logic and design, yielding more interesting feedback.

 ## Be patient when your reviewer is wrong

 From time time time, reviewers are just plain wrong.
-Just as the author can accidentally write buggy code, the reviewer can misunderstand correct code.
+Just as you can accidentally write buggy code, your reviewer can misunderstand correct code.

 Many developers react to reviewer mistakes with defensiveness.
 They take it as an affront that someone would insult their code with criticisms that *aren't even true*.